János Arany: Biography

 He was born in Nagyszalonta, Bihar County, Kingdom of Hungary, Austrian Empire.
 He was the youngest of ten children, but because of tuberculosis running in the family, only two of them lived beyond childhood.
 At the time of his birth, his older sister Sára was already married and his parents, György Arany and Sára Megyeri, were 60 and 44 years old, respectively.
 János Arany learned to read and write early on, and was reported to read anything he could find in Hungarian and Latin.
 Since his parents needed support early in Arany's life, he began working at the age of 14 as an associate teacher.

 From 1833 he attended the Reformed College of Debrecen where he studied German and French, though he quickly became tired of scholarly life, and temporarily joined an acting troupe.
 Later on, he worked in Nagyszalonta, Debrecen, and Budapest as teacher, newspaper editor, and in various clerk positions.

 In 1840 he married Julianna Ercsey (1816–1885).
 They had two children, Julianna, whose early death by pneumonia devastated the poet, and László, who also became a poet and a collector of Hungarian folktales.

-In 1847, he won the competition of the Kisfaludy Society (Kisfaludy Társaság) with his writing, "Az elveszett alkotmány" ("The lost constitution" in English).
+In 1847, he won the competition of the Kisfaludy Society (Kisfaludy Társaság) with his writing, "Toldi".

 After Toldi, one of his most famous works, was published, he and Sándor Petőfi became close friends.
 Petőfi's death in the Hungarian Revolution of 1848 had a great impact on him.

 He was employed as a teacher in Nagykőrös where the local museum is named after him.

 Arany was elected a member of the Hungarian Academy of Sciences (Magyar Tudományos Akadémia, MTA for short) in 1858.
 He was the secretary-general of the Academy from 1865.
 Also, he was elected director of the Kisfaludy Society, the greatest literary association of Hungary.

 The early death of his daughter, Julianna in 1865 marked the beginning of Arany's hiatus as a poet.
 He did not write any original pieces until the summer of 1877, when he began working on his poetic cycle entitled Őszikék which is substantially different from his previous works, concerning themes like elderliness, or the imminence of death.

 Arany died in Budapest on 22 October 1882.